garcia-nacho/garcia-nacho.github.io/_posts/SETI.md

 stars.n<-stars.n[order(stars.n, decreasing = TRUE)]
 {% endhighlight %}

 This code gets the information about the stars that are in the database and the number of observations for each one of them.
-From there you could extract the information about your favourite star.
-In this example I am going to get the information about the Tabby star (aka.
+From there you could extract information about your favourite star.

+In this example I am just going to get the information about the Tabby star (aka.
 8462852), to do that I just need to find and download the files in the dtabase that correspond to observations of Tabby:

 {% highlight r %}
 tabby <- files[grep("8462852", files$V3),]